thetatoken/theta-hardhat-demo/README.md

 npm start
 ```

-## Deploy the contract to the Theta Mainnet
+# Deploy to the Theta Mainnet

 First, edit the `hardhat.config.js` file, replace `"11...1"` with the actual private key of the deployer wallet (should delete the key after use, do NOT commit the private key to GitHub):